 Serhiy Leshchenko, Svitlana Zalishchuk and Mustafa Nayyem have been working for years to strengthen Ukrainian democracy.
 Before the Maidan revolution, the three friends were active in journalism and civil society.
 In 2014, they made the decision to enter politics.
 The documentary "Beyond Revolution" (92 min.) by Kristof Gerega follows the struggle of the three politicians inside and outside the Ukrainian Parliament "Verkhovna Rada".
 How can corruption be overcome?
 How can the new generation change the old system from within?
 Will they found their own party or join an existing one?
 From close up with the protagonists, the film tells of a path full of obstacles - from disagreements within the clique to Russia's major attack on Ukraine.

-Jetzt in der ZDF-Mediathek for one year.
+Watch now on ZDF-Mediathek for one year.

 Hier geht´s zum NEW DOC´S Beitrag